anmolchhabra21/Bit-Lords/README.md

 ## Abstract
-This project aims to create an CDC portal for our college that will provide a streamlined and efficient platform to conduct the placement process by automating all the manual

-work involved in the process and eliminating the need for costly third-party

-websites(superset) currently which we are using (which do not provide flexibility) to

-improve the overall recruitment experience for all parties involved.
+This project aims to create an CDC portal for our college that will provide a streamlined and efficient platform to conduct the placement process by automating all the manual work involved in the process and eliminating the need for costly third-party websites(superset) currently which we are using (which do not provide flexibility) to improve the overall recruitment experience for all parties involved.

 ## Problem Statement
 Currently, The placement and internship process at IIT(ISM) Dhanbad is mostly manual.
 SCPT members need to do a lot of manual work, and most of their time is wasted working with excel sheets.

-On the student side, they use a third-party web app named 'superset'
+On the student side, they use a third-party web app named 'superset', which comes with its own limitations.

-, which comes

-with its own limitations.
 Firstly, Superset is based on a subscription model and costs money, Secondly they don't provide any flexibility according to our needs and many of our requirements are still fulfilled manually.